namratabiswas/Tic-Tac-Toe/README.md

 JavaScript
 JQuery

-to play the game you have to simply clone or download the zip file and then click the index,html file
+To play the game you have to simply clone or download the zip file and then click the index.html file

 Happy Playing!!!